olambo/hieroglyphic-cosmos/docs/50-glyph.md

 ## prompt

-Stellar Mapping Request for Egyptian Hieroglyphs Please suggest stellar matches for the next 10 Egyptian hieroglyphs.
+Stellar Mapping Request for Egyptian Hieroglyphs Please suggest stellar matches for the next 7 Egyptian hieroglyphs.
 Consider symbolic connections, mythological associations, and astronomical properties.
+Provide primary and secondary stellar matches.
+Put the primary one first.
-Take into account those lready firmly assigned - DO NOT reassign:
+Take into account those already firmly assigned - DO NOT reassign:
+The star Saiph may not be chosen

 Output markdown file with your name at the top and the markdown table must be no more than 150 characters wide